Machinist X99‑U9 & X99‑V9s Review (2026)

 machinist x99 v9s m.2 configuration

 Power delivery uses a six‑phase design with two MOSFETs per phase.
 It employs the ISL6376 PWM controller, and the overall VRM configuration closely resembles what we’ve seen on Huananzhi boards like the X99‑QD4.
 MOSFETs: 3NA7R2 (52 A / 7.2 mΩ) on the high side (×6) and 3NA3R4 (75 A / 3.4 mΩ) on the low side (×6).
-This setup is well suited to mid‑range CPUs, but it’s still on the light side for top‑end many‑core parts.
+This setup is well suited to mid‑range CPUs, but it’s still on the light side for high-core-count processors.
 Thanks to active cooling—a small fan running at a fixed 5 V—you can safely use CPUs up to approximately 135 W TDP.

 machinist x99 u9 vrm 1